U.S. military top brass self-isolating after Coast Guard No.2 tests positive for coronavirus | Politics

 "We have no additional positive tests to report at this time," Hoffman said.
 "There is no change to the operational readiness or mission capability of the U.S. Armed Forces."

-Ray attended meetings late last week with the U.S. military's top brass, including the chairman of the Joint Chiefs of Staff, Army General Mark Milley, Trump's top military adviser.
-U.S. officials told Reuters that Milley was self-isolating, as was the vice chairman of the Joint Chiefs of Staff and military leaders from the Army, Navy, Air Force and the Space Force.
+Ray attended meetings late last week with the U.S. military's top brass, including the chairman of the Joint Chiefs of Staff, Army General Mark Milley, Trump's top military adviser, in the ultra-secure "Tank" at the Pentagon.
+U.S. officials said Milley was self-isolating, as was the vice chairman of the Joint Chiefs of Staff and military leaders including the chiefs of the Army, Navy, Air Force and Space Force.
+General Paul Nakasone, head of the National Security Agency and U.S. Cyber Command, also met with Ray as did the head of the National Guard.

+Two officials said the Marine Corps commandant, General David Berger, did not meet with Ray last week and that Assistant Commandant General Gary Thomas attended the meeting in his place.
+The Marine Corps confirmed Berger was traveling last week but declined further comment.
+Berger would be the only chief of a military service who did not require self-isolation.

 ALSO READ